-- Money is a renewable resource but your time is not.
+- Money is a renewable resource.
+Your time is not.

-- Your friends and family are probably not your target customers.
+- Your friends and family?
+They’re not your target customers.

-- If your style is not uniquely your own, your prices won’t be, either.
+- If your style isn’t uniquely your own, your prices won’t be either.

-- You’re getting close to the right prices when you feel uncomfortable.
+- You’re getting close to the right price when you feel uncomfortable.

 1. Time is not a renewable resource